Spike Lee's unrealized projects

 During his long career, American filmmaker Spike Lee has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
-Some of these projects, fell in development hell or are officially canceled.
+Some of these projects have fallen in development hell or are officially canceled.

 1980s

 The Messenger

 In 1984, Lee started working on a project called "The Messenger", which chronicled the story of a bike messenger that becomes the head of his household after the death of his mother.
 Giancarlo Esposito and Laurence Fishburne were initially set to star in the lead roles, but the film never materialized due to financial struggles he faced related to the production.

 1990s

 Ace in the Hole remake

 Sometimes in the 1990s, Lee reportedly wanted to remake 1951's Ace in the Hole, directed by Billy Wilder.

 Playhouse '90s TV series

 In 1992, it was reported that Lee had written and was expected to direct an episode of Francis Ford Coppola's planned revival of the anthology drama series Playhouse 90, Playhouse '90s, a series of "live, one-hour dramatic plays" for CBS.
 The project never came to fruition.